Chevrolet Tahoe Insurance Rates

 Rates are averaged for all Chevrolet Tahoe models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Young drivers pay the highest rates, costing as high as $309 per month for full coverage
+- 16 to 18-year-old drivers are charged the highest prices, as much as $309 a month if full coverage is included